 In vitro fertilization (IVF) has a literal meaning of fertilization carried outside a living organism in an artificial laboratory setup.
 It is more commonly known as the process of a test-tube baby.
 IVF is an assisted reproductive technology in which an egg is retrieved from a woman’s ovaries and combined with a male’s sperm (fertilized) in vitro or outside the body.

 Before 1978, many women with damaged fallopian tubes or ovulation disorders were largely considered to be sterile.
-But things changed after 1978 when Louise Brown, the first child in the world to be known as in vitro or test-tube baby was born in Oldham, England after her mother received IVF treatment.
+But things changed after 1978 when Louise Brown, the first child in the world to be known as in vitro or test-tube baby, was born in Oldham after her mother received IVF treatment.
 The procedure was co-developed by physiologist Robert G. Edwards, obstetrician and gynecologist Patrick Steptoe and embryologist Jean Purdy at Dr. Kershaw’s Hospital in Royton, England.

 Process of IVF

 The process of IVF starts with controlled ovarian hyperstimulation, in which the woman is treated hormonally with gonadotropins (Follicle Stimulating Hormone or Luteinizing hormone).
 This stimulates the development of multiple follicles of the ovaries in one single cycle, resulting in super-ovulation.
 Human chorionic gonadotropin (HCG) is injected extensively for the final maturation induction of oocytes (eggs).
 Then eggs are retrieved from the follicles using laparoscopy or ultrasonography under anesthesia.
 Sperm cells are extracted directly from the man’s testes with a special syringe.
 Other medications that might be required for the woman are those to prevent premature ovulation and progesterone supplements to prepare the lining of the uterus for implantation.